CareyLabVT/LabDocuments/docs/LabCodeOfConduct.md

 ## Philosophy and motivation

 The philosophy of the Reservoir Group is to enable and support good science by creating a harassment and discrimination-free experience for everyone.
-We are committed to supporting and training a diverse scientific workforce; our diversity is a strength and having multiple perspectives and backgrounds inherently makes our science better.
+We are committed to supporting and training a diverse scientific community; our diversity is a strength and having multiple perspectives and backgrounds inherently makes our science better.

 Safe, inclusive, accessible, and harassment-free environments don’t just happen: they are created by the day-to-day interactions we all have with each other.
 Thus, it is the responsibility of all members of our group to help create and maintain a safe, inclusive, accessible, and harassment-free environment so that we may all benefit from it.
 Discrimination or harassment based on racial or ethnic background, citizenship status, religion (or lack thereof), country or region of origin, political affiliation, gender identity/expression, sexual orientation, dis/ability status, appearance, or body size will not be tolerated.
 We do not tolerate harassment or discrimination by and/or of members of our community in any form.